 The team was under the guidance of Ton Caanen, Jordi Cruyff was his assistant while Nicky Saliba was the team manager.

-In the Europa League competition Valletta were drawn against Kevlavik.
-The first leg was played in Malta on 2nd July, Valletta won the match 3-0, goals by Dyson Falzon, Njongo Priso and Geert Den Ouden.
+In the Europa League competition, Valletta were drawn against Keflavik.
+The first leg was played in Malta on 2nd July, Valletta won the match 3-0, with goals by Dyson Falzon, Njongo Priso and Geert Den Ouden.
 The away leg was played on 9th July, the match ended 2-2, the goal for the Citizens were scored by Dyson Falzon and Njongo Priso.
 Valletta F.C. became the third Maltese team to qualify for the second round and the first team in this competition.

 The Valletta squad before the match against St. Patricks in Ireland

 Left: Andrew Hogg, Kenneth Scicluna, Luke Dimech, Geert Den Ouden, Jordi Cruyff, Dyson Falzon, Jamie Pace.

 Front: Njongo Priso, Steve Bezzina, Roderick Briffa, Gilbert Agius.